 4) Configure the beam peak direction of the SAN according to the declared beam direction pair.

 5) For SAN type 1-O, set the SAN to transmit a signal according to the applicable test configuration in clause 4.8 using the corresponding test models:

 Set-up SAN transmission at maximum total power as specified by the supplier.
-Channel set-up shall be according to E-TM 3.1.
+Channel set-up shall be according to E-SAN-TM3.1.

-Measure the average OFDM symbol power as defined in Annex F. Set the SAN to transmit a signal according to E-TM 2.
-Measure the average OFDM symbol power as defined in Annex F. The measured OFDM symbols shall not contain RS, PBCH or synchronisation signals.
+6) Measure the average OFDM symbol power as defined in Annex F.

+7) Set the SAN to transmit a signal according to E-SAN-TM2.

+8) Measure the average OFDM symbol power as defined in Annex F. The measured OFDM symbols shall not contain RS, PBCH or synchronisation signals.

 The downlink (DL) total power dynamic range for each SAN carrier shall be larger than or equal to the level in table 9.4.3.5-1.
 There are no requirements specified for NB-IoT.